Quick Chebureki Recipe – Чебуреки

 Instructions

-In a bowl, thoroughly mix 1 lb meat, ½ tsp pepper, 2 pressed garlic cloves, and ½ tsp kosher salt.
-Slowly add 2-3 tablespoons of water and mix it in well to create a very soft filling.
+1. Make the filling: In a bowl, thoroughly mix 1 lb ground beef beef, 1 tsp ground pepper, and 1 ½ tsp kosher salt, chopped or ground onions and herbs.
+Slowly add 1/4 cup water and mix it in well to create a very soft filling.
 The water will add juiciness to the filling.

-Place about 2 tablespoons of filling one half of the uncooked tortilla staying off the 1/2-2 inch of the edges.
-Fold the dough in half and use a fork to go around the edges to seal firmly – this will help the filling stay inside when frying.
+2. Shape the chebureki: Place about 1/4 cup of filling on one half of the uncooked tortilla spreading it into an even layer.
+Leave a 1/2 inch border for sealing.
+Fold the dough over the filling creating a half moon.
+Pat down to remove air pockets.
+Use a fork to go around the edges and seal firmly – this will help the filling stay inside when frying.

-To a large (10" round) heavy-bottomed skillet, add enough oil to cover the bottom with about 1/2 inch of neutral oil.
-Peheat to about 350F over medium heat.
+3. Preheat oil: To a large (10" round) heavy-bottomed skillet, add enough oil to come 1 inch up the sides.
+Preheat to about 350F over medium heat.

-Fry 2 chebureki at a time, about 3 minutes per side, turning when the first one is golden.
+4. Fry 2 chebureki at a time, about 2 ½ – 3 minutes per side, turning when it's golden in color.
 Regulate the oil temperature to keep it between 350F to 375F to keep the Chebureki from burning before the center is cooked through.
 If the oil is too cold, the chebureki will absorb too much oil and become oily.

-Transfer to a paper towel-covered plate to absorb extra oil or to a wire rack.
+5. Transfer to a paper towel-lined plate to absorb extra oil or to a wire rack.

-Serve immediately with sour cream, full-fat greek yogurt, tzatziki sauce, or as i.
+6. Serve immediately with sour cream, full-fat greek yogurt, tzatziki sauce, or as is.

 Recipe Notes